Owlerton: Other businesses

 Other prominent firms in Owlerton include Symmetry Medical on Beulah Road, a leading provider of implants, instruments and cases to orthopaedic device manufacturers.
 Hillfoot Steel is a steel forger and stockholder which has been in Owlerton since 1923.
 There are several other small engineering and steel companies.

+The Sheffield Assay Office is situated in the area; it moved to a purpose-built single-storey building on Beulah Road in July 2008.
+This was after an upswing in business as the organisation moved into advanced analytical services in addition to its traditional assay and hallmarking work.